-19. When a pupil does not attend school, whether or not the parent has informed the School, it will normally be for everyday reasons and be of no concern.
-However, missing education can be an indicator of abuse or neglect and therefore, if there have been pastoral concerns about the pupil or the pupil has been absent often, without explanation, the respective Pastoral Team is to investigate why the pupil is missing.

-20. A pupil who goes missing or runs away is at risk and safeguarding children includes protecting them from this risk.
+- 19. When a pupil does not attend school and, whether or not the parent has informed the School, it will normally be for everyday reasons and be of no concern.
+However, missing education can be an indicator of abuse or neglect and therefore, if there have been pastoral concerns about the pupil or the pupil has been absent often without explanation, the respective Pastoral Team is to investigate why the pupil is missing. - 20.
+A pupil who goes missing or runs away is at risk and safeguarding children includes protecting them from this risk.
 Additionally, 'Looked After' children missing from their placements are particularly vulnerable.

-21. Concerns About A Missing Pupil.
-If there are concerns about a pupil who is missing from school the following action is to be taken:
+- 21. Concerns About a Missing Pupil.
+If there are concerns about a pupil who is missing from school the following action is to be taken: - a.

-a.
 If a pupil is absent and the parents have not contacted the School they are to be contacted.
-If the parental explanation is satisfactory no further action is to be taken.

-b.
-If the parents cannot be contacted or, if the DSL still has concerns regarding their explanation for the absence, the DSL will follow the Wiltshire Schools Children's' Board (WSCB) procedure and contact the MASH team (see Page 1).

-c.
-The DSL will also refer to the MASH any child being withdrawn from school to be electively home educated where there are safeguarding concerns.

-22. Unauthorised Absence Procedures.
-Unauthorised absence procedures are to be followed and concerns must be reported to the Local Authority through the Education Welfare Officer (of the LA) if any of the conditions below are fulfilled: A pupil has:

-a.
-Ten days or more continuous absence from school without an explanation.
-(Where there are particular welfare concerns about a pupil this timescale should be reduced to only three days of continuous absence).

-- b.
-Left school suddenly and their destination is unknown. - c.
-Not taken up an allocated school place as expected.

-23. Looked After Children.
+If the parental explanation is satisfactory no further action is to be taken. - b.
+If the parents cannot be contacted or, if the DSL still has concerns regarding their explanation for the absence, the DSL will follow the Wiltshire Schools Children's' Board (WSCB) procedure and contact the MASH team (see Page 1). - c.
+The DSL will also refer to the MASH any child being withdrawn from school to be electively home educated where there are safeguarding concerns. - 22.
+Unauthorised Absence Procedures.
+Unauthorised absence procedures are to be followed and concerns be reported to the Local Authority through the Education Welfare Officer (of the LA) if any of the conditions below fulfilled: A pupil has: - a.
+Ten days or more continuous absence from school without an explanation. - b.
+Left school suddenly and the destination is unknown. - c.
+Not taken up an allocated school place as expected. - 23.
+Looked After Children.
 In accordance with statutory guidance: when the School has Looked After Children an appropriately trained designated teacher is to be appointed by the Head to promote the educational achievement of those children.
 If a looked after pupil or a pupil with a Child Protection Plan is missing the case is to be referred to the MASH team within 48 hours.